DiscipleTools/disciple-tools-web-components/src/components/form/dt-connection/README.md

 # Connection
-Implementation of the Tags field that customizes the options list for display posts (contacts, groups, etc).
+Implementation of the Tags field that customizes the options list for displaying posts (contacts, groups, etc).

 ## Attributes
 | Attribute | Description | Type | Default Value | Example Value |